reapphil/DriverSituationAwarenessAssessment/README.md

 # Driver Situation Awareness Assessment

-A Unity project developed
-for the ```What Characterizes "Situations" in Situation Awareness?
-Findings from a Human-centered Investigation``` study.

-## Abstract

 Situation Awareness (SA) is one of the core concepts describing drivers’ interaction with vehicles, and the lack of SA has contributed to multiple incidents with automated systems.
 Despite existing definitions and measurements, little is known about what constitutes the concept of situations from users’ perspective, i.e., do they have a similar or